ecologi/public-api-docs/README.md

 ### 🎁 Gifting

 Our zero-waste tree planting gifts allow you to give your love one the gift of long lasting climate action.
-Choose from planting 100, 250 or 500 trees..
+Choose from planting 100, 250 or 500 trees.

 [Find out more about our gifts](https://ecologi.com/gifting)